amandadebler/folding-at-cloud/README.md

 **User:** This can be any unique identifier that you want to use to track your work contribution.
 [Read more about users](https://foldingathome.org/support/faq/stats-teams-usernames/).

 **Team:** The team that you want to associate your work with.
-The existing identifier is for the `github` team.
+The existing identifier is for the `SQLFamily` team.
 [Read more about teams](https://foldingathome.org/support/faq/stats-teams-usernames/).

 **Passkey:** A unique identifier that ties your contributions directly to you (not just those with your username).
 [Read more about passkeys](https://foldingathome.org/support/faq/points/passkey/).